-A data warehouse is a data storage center that collects data from different resources.
+A data warehouse is a data storage centre that collects data from different resources.
 Raw data collected from the resources are transformed into useful information and presented in the form of reports to users.
 These reports are then used to perform daily tasks by the users.

 Traditional data warehouses existed for a very long time and posed different challenges.
 It is very expensive to set up and run a traditional data warehouse from scratch.
 The size of the data size is directly proportional to the cost of infrastructure, in turn demanding throughput planning and commitment from the management.
 Amazon Redshift, a modern data warehouse, has helped many firms to overcome these challenges using its unique architecture and business model.